ahmedjoubest/wavesurfer/README.md

 You may deploy the app on a website.

-Step 1: Sign up an account on https://www.rstudio.com/products/shinyapps/
+Step 1: Sign up or login an account on https://www.rstudio.com/products/shinyapps/.

+Step 2: Connect Rstudio to shinyapps.io account.

 ## Acknowledgement